IGITUGraz/IGI-Reading-Group/index.md

 # IGI Reading Group
 The IGI Reading Group is the informal Journal Club of [IGI](http://www.igi.tugraz.at) where we meet about once a week and discuss papers that are more or less related to our research,.

-In the WS 2020/21, the journal club will take place on Tuesdays at 14:30 in the IGI seminar room.
+In the WS 2020/21, the journal club will take place every Tuesday at 11:00 in the IGI seminar room.

 If you're from outside IGI and would like to attend a particular session, contact `mueller [at] igi.tugraz.at`.